Basic Infant Care for New Parents: Feeding, Sleep & Hygiene Guide (2026)

 Breastfeeding Basics

-Health organizations across the globe advise that exclusive breast feeding in the first six months should always be used as a recommendation.
+Health organizations across the globe advise that exclusive breast feeding in the first six months.
 The main considerations to a successful breastfeeding are:

-• Early skin contact with the infant at birth in order to aid in the production of milk.
+• Early skin contact with the infant at birth in order to help in the production of milk.

 • Giving colostrum, the first milk which is nutrient based.

-• Making sure that the baby latches correctly by making sure he latches onto the areola, rather than the nipple.
+• Making sure that the baby latches correctly onto the areola, rather than the nipple.

 • Eating on demand and not on a fixed schedule.